anakhleh/ParrotSoundboard/README.md

 Parrot Soundboard
 ===========

-A website full of funny situational sound effects
+A website full of funny situational sound bites.

-I named it Parrot because, like a parrot, it can play back short soundbytes on demand.
+It is named Parrot because, like a parrot, it can play back short sound bites on demand.

 Usage
 ===========